‘We Want Them Infected,' Trump HHS Appointee Said in Email Pushing to Expose Infants, Kids and Teens to Covid to Reach ‘Herd Immunity'

 On June 24, amid the post-Memorial Day surge in cases, Alexander wrote to Caputo and two other HHS officials, "we always knew as you relax and open up, cases will rise."
 He then questioned, "but are the new cases problematic???"

-Throughout the emails, Alexander questioned top government scientific advisors, including Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+Throughout the emails, Alexander heavily criticized top government scientific advisors, including Fauci, director of the National Institute of Allergy and Infectious Diseases.
 In a July 3 email to Caputo and other HHS communications officials when U.S. cases stood at just under 2.8 million, Alexander lamented that Fauci warned the public to "expect a dramatic increase in spread."

 "He just wont stop!!!!!!!!!!!!!!!!
 He cant keep quiet….and he is not on the same page of the govn….does he think he is the President???"
 Alexander added.